 - LaCygne is the name of a small town in eastern Kansas.
 It rests on the Marais Des Cygnes river.

 - The community at LaCygne is a committed group of people that has come to call LaCygne home.
-For many years Youthfront has been cultivating opportunities to express this way of life, and now the community is ready to begin inviting individuals and groups to come and experience LaCygne during summer sessions and various gatherings throughout the year.
+For many years Youthfront has been cultivating opportunities to express this way of life, and now the community invites individuals and groups to come and experience LaCygne during summer sessions and various gatherings and retreats throughout the year.

 - The community at LaCygne has learned much from similar faith communities that are committed to one another, to prayer, and to being a place of contemplation, peace, and reconciliation in the world.
 Some examples of similar communities are the Taizé community in France, the Northumbria community in England, and various monasteries, or other intentional communities.